ONLYOFFICE/onlyoffice-redmine/README.md

 The uploaded files in this module are available for viewing and editing.

-File editing is available for user roles with the **Edit news** permission.
+File editing is available for user roles with the **Manage news** permission.

 Opening files for viewing is available for user roles with the **View news** permission.